OpenDreamKit/OpenDreamKit.github.io/_posts/2018-10-17-jupyterhub-docker.md

 underused in your organization's racks, chances are you will find this deployment to your liking.

-The set-up described in this tutorial has been deployed at [Univeristy of Versailles](http://www.uvsq.fr/) for the whole faculty of science.
+The set-up described in this tutorial has been deployed at [University of Versailles](http://www.uvsq.fr/) for the whole faculty of science.
 It is used both for teaching and research.
 You can find the full configuration scripts here: